Robotslam/robotslam-nodejs/README.md

 ### Configuring Systemd (Node.js)

-Create the file `/lib/systemd/system/robotslam.service` with the following content:
+Create the file `/lib/systemd/system/robotslam.service` with the following content, making sure to replace "<APPLICATION_FOLDER>" with the application path.

 ```systemd
 [Unit]